 3. From April 2012 Clause 69 of the Localism Act 2011 has amended section 47 of the Local Government Finance Act 1988 to allow local authorities to provide a discount from the business rates of any local ratepayer (not just those listed above) but subject to de-minimis state aid limits .

-Some reliefs may be funded (such as Revaluation Relief or Pub Relief) where the Government wishes Councils to assist certain sectors on a temporary basis but although the Government has given Local authorities this new discretionary power, it is not normally fully funded and any new discretionary relief funding will have to be paid for by future increases in Council Tax Bills for the residents, from efficiency savings or increased charges for services or from funding currently already allocated to provide services to the community in general.
+Some reliefs may be fully funded (such as Revaluation Relief, Pub Relief or Retail Rate Relief) where the Government wishes Councils to assist certain sectors on a temporary basis but although the Government has given Local authorities discretionary relief powers, it is not usually fully funded and any new discretionary relief funding will have to be paid for by future increases in Council Tax Bills for the residents, from efficiency savings or increased charges for services or from any funding set aside to provide services to the community in general.
 If the Council were to consider awarding a discretionary discount where it is not fully funded we would have to be able to justify this, not only to Council Tax payers but also to other businesses who may be in a similar position and who might feel that they were being disadvantaged by a neighbour or competitor paying a lesser amount of rates.
 No budgetary allowance has been made for the funding of any unsupported applications received under section 47 of the Local Government Finance Act 1988 due to the insertion of clause 69 within the Localism Act.
 Ratepayers wishing to pursue this matter either individually or in partnership with other ratepayer will have to make a case which identifies the cost and duration for any application and which demonstrates that the benefit of providing extra discretionary rate relief will outweigh the financial or social costs to the Council Tax payers who will ultimately have to fund it.
 Each application will have to be considered on its own merits and within the constraints of existing budgets

 You have the right to pay by instalments on the dates shown on the front of the bill.
 For a rate bill issued in March in respect of a forthcoming Annual Charge from the 1 April, the default instalment scheme under the Government's Collection and Enforcement Regulations allows a maximum of TEN monthly instalments (excluding March) and requires Billing Authorities to specify the payment date to be shown on the Rate Demand.